ianw2560/BPO/README.md

 ### Newton

 If you are running on Newton, you will need to run the job using SLURM.
-This command has
+This `srun` command has arguments specified to ensure the node you are allocated has the correct amount of resources to load the model.

 ```bash
 module load python/python-3.11.4-gcc-12.2.0